api3dao/airnode/packages/admin/README.md

 ### `create-provider`

 Creates a [provider](https://github.com/api3dao/api3-docs/blob/master/request-response-protocol/provider.md) and returns a provider ID.
+See the `/example` directory for an example authorizers file.

 **You probably should not be using this.**
 Airnode will create your provider during [deployment](https://github.com/api3dao/api3-docs/blob/master/provider-guides/deploying-airnode.md).